ar-io/ar-io-sdk/README.md

 ### Configuration

 ANT clients can be configured to use custom AO process.
-Refer to [AO Connect] for more information on how to configure the client.
+Refer to [AO Connect] for more information on how to configure the AO process to use specific AO infrastructure.

 ```typescript